theodoremoreland/MovieIon/README.md

    - Machine Learning (sklearn, scipy, and joblib)
    - Storage (PostgreSQL and S3 Bucket)
    - Backend (Python-Flask)
-   - Frontend (JavaScript, Bootstrap 4, HTML5/CSS3, jQuery)
+   - Frontend (JavaScript, Bootstrap 4, HTML5/CSS3, jQuery, ajax)
    - Web Host (AWS)

 # Demonstration:
 ...coming soon

 # Challenges:

-...coming soon
+Learning a new database management system  (PostgreSQL & pgAdmin) Certain libraries were incompatible with web host (psycorpg) Data formatting required new libraries to properly clean and use Machine learning model required more RAM than standard web app, therefore sustainability, price, and processing speed were issues
+Bootstrap library for UI required ajax and jQuery to properly pass data between frontend and backend Bootstrap library was formatting data

-(Last updated 7/21/2019)
+(Last updated 7/25/2019)